“We’re having our quarterly management meeting next Friday. Can you give an updated sales budget report?”

 Traditionally, budget reports are created by extracting SuperOffice sales data and making spreadsheet comparisons.
 This gets the job done, but it also take time.
 Figures change quickly and there’s no guarantee that what you present next Friday will be up to date.
 If a large deal closes, you want the tables and charts to reflect the real numbers.

 The other way to report, is to use budgeting dashboards.
-Updated sales data from SuperOffice is pulled into a graph or table and compared to budget for selected time periods, people or parts of the organization.
-Bring your PC into the meeting, login to SuperOffice Analyze, and share the reports.
+Updated sales data from SuperOffice is pulled into graphs or charts and compared to budget for selected time periods, people or parts of the organization.
+Bring your PC into the meeting, login to Business Analyze, to share the reports.

 Read on to find out how it works: